thomergil/prusa-mmu2s/README.md

 > I’m a grown-up man, but **this machine brought me to tears**.
 It was **infuriating** to get going.
 I can’t recall how often I’ve unscrewed everything,  fastened bolts, and loosened them again.
 I could not get this upgrade to print anything.
 Every filament would get stuck, would not load, or would fail to unload.
 I got really close to the point of just **reverting everything** and going back to my stock i3 MK3S+.

 Tim provides [excellent suggestions](https://broddin.be/2021/07/13/troubleshooting-the-prusa-mmu2s/), some of which I repeat below.
 (Though I did not have to change too many PrusaSlicer settings.)
+Perhaps also take a look at the impressive [Prusa i3 MK3S + MMU2S Project](https://www.antalife.com/2020/07/project-prusa-i3-mk3s-mmu2s.html).

 I report here what eventually led to success after three weeks of tinkering.
 With many thanks to my brother, Jonathan, various Reddit discussions, Prusa forum discussions, and Prusa support.